 There are more than 1,000 people working at Zalando Tech and a substantial amount of them are focused on writing code every day.
-Due to Radical Agility, developers work autonomously, with full end-to-end responsibility.
+Our developers work autonomously, with full end-to-end responsibility.
 For compliance reasons — and as good engineering practice — we want to make sure that every change to production systems is reviewed by at least two Zalando Tech employees.

 In other words, you are not allowed to write specifications or code and commit to the master branch without anybody else being involved.
 This way, a successful code review becomes the seal of approval for deployments into production.
 It gives us the confidence that is necessary to rely on a completely automated delivery pipeline, without the need for any further manual intervention.